Mutual Information for Explainable Deep Learning of Multiscale Systems: MISIs for Model-Agnostic GSA

 We consider a model $\mathcal{M}$ of a complex physical system,

 that predicts the response of a collection of QoIs $\bm{Y} \in \rset^q$ to a collection of tunable CVs $ \bm{X} \in \rset^p$.
 The model $\mathcal{M}$ propagates distributions on CVs to distributions on QoIs query-by-query, i.e., it generates one sample response $\bm{Y}^{(m)}$, $m=1,\dots,M$, for each input sample or observation $\bm{X}^{(m)}$.
-We assume that all joint and marginal probability density functions (PDFs) are available for all CVs, but place no restrictions on the dependence structure of the CVs or on the nature of their functional relationship to the response.
+We place no restrictions on the dependence structure of the CVs or on the nature of their functional relationship to the response.